edeno/Better-Science-Code/src/presentation.md

 ------------------

-You can use programs called "test runners” to run a group of unit tests automatically
+You can use programs called "test runners” to run a group of unit tests automatically.

 ------------------